CiscoHD/LabRemoCopy/README.md

     * ### Node administrator.py

-    - Change the path of db used for NodeConn: `'/home/laboratorio_remo_remasterizado/labremoto/files/db_develop.db'`
+    - Change the path of DB used for NodeConn: `'/home/laboratorio_remo_remasterizado/labremoto/files/db_develop.db'`

     - Delete the publisher_auditor and the publisher_console because they have implemented in the NodeFather